jonasaberger/DIPL_Ertragssteuerung_PV/README.md

 - Docker-Desktop has to be running, etc...

-- For first build: docker compose build
+- For first build + After changeing Code: docker compose build --no-cache

 - docker compose up